-- The Printable Annual Ethical Accountability Form (Use this form if you need to report something new to BCCI)
+- The Printable Annual Ethical Accountability Form (Use this form if you are a new BCCI applicant or need to report something new to BCCI)

 To support the code of ethics, APC works in conjunction with the Association of Clinical Pastoral Education in a Process for Addressing Allegations of Ethical Misconduct, ACPE-APC Ethics Complaint Form, ACPE-APC Ethics Response Form.
 This joint process was implemented to ensure fair and objective evaluation of the allegations and the parties involved.

 The APC Code of Ethics and the processes implemented to support it are motivated by concern for the safety and well being of members and those whom they serve.
 Neither are intended to “protect” the association or its members from public scrutiny.
 Each is designed to guide the association and its members in recognizing norms for ethical conduct and calling people to accountability when these norms are violated.